Missouri lawmakers take aim at unregulated ‘delta-8 THC’ hemp products

 The lack of authority on a state and federal level presents a problem for people in the hemp industry who are advocating for regulations.

-“The federal government kind of leaves us out in limbo,” said John Grady, owner of Slaphappy Beverage Company, which sells delta-8 drinks, on Tuesday.
+“The federal government kind of leaves us out in limbo,” said John Grady, a product developer with Slaphappy Beverage Company, which sells delta-8 drinks, on Tuesday.
 “It goes back and forth between agency and agency that nobody actually wants to pull the trigger and regulate things.”

 Hemp vs marijuana